FAFSA Changes For 2017–18 & Beyond

 - You must complete a FAFSA every year.

-andparents will be required to use income and tax information from two years prior (as described above under Prior Prior Year).
-For example, for the 2017-18 FAFSA, you must use your 2015 tax data.
-The advantage of Prior Prior Year is that most applicants should easily be able to roll their tax data into their FAFSA using the IRS Data Retrieval Tool.
+andparents will be required to use income and tax information from two years prior (as described above under Prior-Prior Year).
+For example, for the 2018-12019 FAFSA, you must use your 2016 tax data.
+The advantage of Prior-Prior Year is that most applicants should easily be able to roll their tax data into their FAFSA using the IRS Data Retrieval Tool.

-- No, too much non-financial data, such as household size or number of family members attending college, could have changed.
+- No, too much non-financial data, such as household size or the number of family members attending college, could have changed.

 - Start checking your Millersville University student email right away.
 We send important information to you through this account, so check it on a regular basis!

-- If you have any questions about changes to the FAFSA, the application process, or financial aid in general, please contact us:
+- If you have any questions about changes to the FAFSA, the application process, or financial aid in general, please contact us!

-MILLERSVILLE UNIVERSITY - Office of Financial Aid
+Office of Financial Aid